swjo/PenDots/README.md

 ![](/images/complete.jpg)

 Apart from two images, the results were pretty accurate, although some people had problems with the ink.
 One person started to “turn”/fold the paper instead of the line and kept on painting the line over the folded paper.
-An other one just put a few drops on the paper and liked it so much, that she left it this way instead of painting it over to make the white lines visible.
+Another one just put a few drops on the paper and liked it so much, that she left it this way instead of painting it over to make the white lines visible.

 ###Version 2.1